cockroachdb/docs/v22.1/choose-a-deployment-strategy.md

 ## CockroachDB Serverless (beta)

-CockroachDB Serverless (beta) is a multi-tenant CockroachDB deployment managed by Cockroach Labs in a single cloud (AWS or GCP) and region.
+CockroachDB Serverless (beta) is a multi-tenant CockroachDB deployment, managed by Cockroach Labs, in a single cloud (AWS or GCP) and region.
 A Serverless cluster is an isolated, virtualized tenant running on a shared CockroachDB deployment.
-CockroachDB Serverless lets you start clusters instantly and eliminates database operations.
+CockroachDB Serverless lets you create and start clusters instantly.

 - **Isolation**: Customers share CockroachDB software and infrastructure.
 Customer data is isolated and remains invisible to other customers.
 - **CockroachDB version**: Managed by Cockroach Labs and upgraded periodically.
 - **Operations**: Cockroach Labs SRE provides guaranteed uptime and backups every three hours.
+- **Scaling**: Scale by increasing spend limits in Cloud Console.
 - **Cost**: Consumption based billing and spend limits enforce budget requirements.
 - **Support**: Provided by community.
 - **Enterprise features**: Not available.